Forever Knight: Development

-The concept of vampires in the Forever Knight universe
+Vampires in the Forever Knight universe

 Vampires in society

-Though not the first sympathetic vampire detective in fiction (Hannibal King, a vampire private eye who similarly refused to indulge his blood lust, preceded him in the pages of Marvel Comics' Tomb of Dracula by some years), Forever Knight helped popularize the concept.
+Though not the first sympathetic vampire detective in fiction (Hannibal King, a vampire private detective who similarly refused to indulge his blood lust, preceded him in the pages of Marvel Comics' Tomb of Dracula by some years), Forever Knight helped popularize the concept.
 As such, it is seen as a direct precursor to other vampire detective/investigator shows such as Angel and Blood Ties.
-It also influenced shows featuring more broadly supernatural detectives, such as The Dresden Files.

 In common with other vampire literature of the 1990s, when AIDS was a common societal anxiety, vampirism in Forever Knight is partly approached as a disease to be overcome.
 The Elizabeth Glaser Pediatric AIDS Foundation is series star Geraint Wyn Davies' favoured charity; the "Bridging the Knight" fan event raised money for Casey House, an AIDS hospice in Toronto, helped in part by donations from Forever Knight producer Nicolas Gray, as well as the series' actors and crew.

 Vampire powers

 Nick Knight, as well as several other vampire characters, demonstrates a number of superhuman abilities.
 As a vampire, Nick has not aged throughout nearly 800 years of existence.
-In most cases he is invulnerable to harm from gunshot, blunt force trauma, or blade.
-Vampires in the Forever Knight universe display the powers of super strength and speed, enhanced senses, flight and a degree of hypnotism/mind control.
-However, Nick's hypnotism does not always work, especially if the victim has physical evidence that proves opposite to what Nick would have him or her believe.
-Vampires in the Forever Knight universe are not reanimated corpses as their hearts beat a few times every ten minutes, as is stated in one episode.
-None of the vampires turn into such things as bats, wolves, mist or fog.
+In most cases, he is invulnerable to harm from gun shots, blunt force trauma, or blade.
+Vampires in the Forever Knight universe display the powers of super strength and speed, enhanced senses, flight, and a degree of hypnotism/mind control.
+However, Nick's hypnotism does not always work, especially if the victim has physical evidence that opposes what Nick would have him or her believe.
+Vampires in the Forever Knight universe are not reanimated corpses; their hearts beat a few times every ten minutes, as is stated in one episode.
+None of the vampires turn into such things as bats, wolves, mist, or fog.

 Two episodes reveal that vampirism in the Forever Knight universe is to some degree a psychosomatic condition.
 Although vampires suffer the standard aversion to garlic and combust in the presence of holy objects or sunlight, vampires that have forgotten what they are, due to suffering a physical or mental trauma, are completely unaffected by these things.

 Episodes

-The series aired on CBS from May 5, 1992, to March 2, 1993, in First-run syndication from September 12, 1994, to July 24, 1995, and on USA Network from September 11, 1995, to May 13, 1996, running for three seasons and a total of 70 episodes.
+The series aired on CBS from May 5, 1992, to March 2, 1993, in first-run syndication from September 12, 1994, to July 24, 1995, and on USA Network from September 11, 1995, to May 13, 1996, running for three seasons and a total of 70 episodes.
 Reruns were also seen in syndication during the mid-to-late 90s.

 Sky UK in the United Kingdom broadcast it during 1995 on Sky One at 11pm, marking the only time it was shown in the UK, as it has never been rerun.